 Besides Zinc smelting, Edward Hegeler was also interested in publishing and started his own publishing company, Open Court in 1887.
 Its mission was to provide a place for the discussion of philosophy with an emphasis on the relationship between science and religion.
 Edward hired Paul Carus to work for him and then Carus fell in love with Mary.

 Paul Carus would go on to write many books and articles, including “The Gospel of Buddha According to Old Records.”
 One of the interesting items in the mansion is a very beautiful Buddhist altar.
 The publishing company would be known for the children’s magazines “Cricket” and “Spider”.

 The Mansion is a wonderful place that stands as a testimony to this family who came searching for their American Dream.
-The mansion is being renovated and they offer tours on Sunday afternoons.
 The address 1307 Seventh Street, LaSalle, Illinois and the phone number is 815-224-6543.

 The staff is very knowledgeable about the family but even though they won’t discuss the subject of ghosts at all… there is definitely a feeling you get when you step through the doors into some of the rooms.
 There is a very cute little gift shop in the basement.